Henrik-3/unofficial-valorant-api/README.md

 - Basic Key:
     - 30req/min
     - Suitable for: Twitch Bots | Educational purposes (How do i code etc) | Private Discord Bots
-- Advanced Key:
+- Enhanced Key:
     - 90req/min
     - Suitable for: Public Discord Bots (Servers) / Public Websites
-- Production Key:
+- Production/Custom Key:
     - Rate Limit you requested
     - Suitable for: Large Discord Bots / Large Websites with a big amount of users
     - API not intended for production use, grant will only happen with valid reason